-2. University regulations which form part of these terms and conditions
+2. University Regulations which form part of these terms and conditions

 2.1.
-The following documents form part of the terms and conditions of applying to and studying at the University.
-It is important that you comply with them.
-They are intended to inform and support you in your relationship with the University.
-You agree to abide by all University regulations and rules when you complete registration for your course.
+The following form part of these terms and conditions and you must comply with them.
+The Regulations inform and support you in your relationship with the University.
+You agree to abide by all University Regulations when you complete registration for your course.